-While the score itself gives you a really easy way to know where you stand with your customers at a glance, the true value of NPS comes from the customer feedback.
-Analyzing and acting on customer feedback insights is what will continue to move your business forward.
+While the score itself gives you an easy way to know where you stand with your customers at a glance, the true value of Net Promoter Score comes from the customer feedback.
+Analyzing and acting on survey feedback insights is what will continue to move your business forward.

-Traditional surveys bias customer feedback to what the company wants to hear, not what the customer wants to say.
-If you’re asking the wrong questions, you’ll never get the right answers.
-NPS passes the microphone to the customer, so they can validate or course-correct your business decisions.
+Traditional surveys bias feedback to what the company wants to hear, not what the customer wants to say.
+Net Promoter Score passes the microphone to the customer, so they can validate or course-correct your business decisions.

 Language is rich with “between the lines” messaging.
-Emotion and nuance is lost when customers are forced to choose from a selection of pre-defined answers that sterilize feedback.
-NPS lets the voice of the customer permeate your organization and drive change.
+Emotion and nuance are lost when customers are forced to choose from a selection of pre-defined answers that sterilize feedback.
+Net Promoter Score lets the Voice of the Customer permeate your organization and drive change.

 “You have some REALLY cool hidden gems, but I have a really hard time finding them.
 I know they are there, but after a 12-hour workday, I just don’t have the patience to go searching.”

-When NPS is fully integrated into your organization, it creates a perpetual cycle of product and customer experience improvement.
+When Net Promoter Score is fully integrated into your organization, it creates a perpetual cycle of product and customer experience improvement.
 As trends emerge, your teams can address them quickly, and immediately measure the impact they have had, in very human terms.

 “I was disappointed to find that your packaging was not compostable or biodegradable.
 What a shame!
-It’s 2019!
 I can’t recommend any service that does not respect the environment.”

-Regardless of your size or industry, NPS is a great way to understand your customers.
-Connect with shoppers after their order arrives.
-Identify why customers choose your software over competitors.
-Get feedback from guests of your hotel after their stay.
+Regardless of your size or industry, Net Promoter Score is a great way to understand your customers.
+Connect with shoppers after their order arrives, identify why customers choose your software over competitors, or get feedback from hotel guests after their stay.
 The metric works with your needs.

 For most companies, feedback arrives via the relatively small percentage of people who contact customer support for specific issues.
 Everyone has a story, and the vast majority of stories go untold.
-NPS surfaces feedback from people who you would have not otherwise heard from.
+Net Promoter Score surfaces feedback from people who you would have not otherwise heard from.